HISTORY & AWARDS

 This Trophy is awarded each season to the best performer in the Junior Division.
 This Trophy was formerly the Julian Wintle Memorial Trophy and was re-designated the Allan Border Trophy in 2016/17 season.

-julian Wintle Memorial Trophy
+Julian Wintle Memorial Trophy

 1986-87 John Milligan